This page will serve as a repository for the various programs and resources available under the CCB's social equity and economic empowerment programs.

 - No previous Vermont residency is required, but applicant must currently reside in Vermont.

-The Board recommends that license fees for the first five years of a social equity applicant's licensure should follow the below schedule:
+License fees for the first five years of a social equity applicant's licensure follow the below schedule:

 - Year 1: Full waiving of application and license fee